GabsDonato/GabsDonato/README.md

 Technology Student | Aspiring Back-End Developer

-I am a technology student passionate about creating robust and efficient solutions.
+I am a technology student about creating robust and efficient solutions.
 Currently, I'm deepening my knowledge in various languages and frameworks, including C#, Node.js, React, TypeScript, Java, and SAP ABAP.
 My goal is to become a skilled back-end developer, building scalable and high-performance systems and APIs.

 I am committed to continuous learning and sharing the projects and challenges I encounter along my journey.
 I'm excited about the endless possibilities in the tech field and eager to contribute to the development of innovative solutions.